elpekenin/access_kb/README.md

 ```
 📂 access_kb
 ├─ 📂firmware/     - Code running on the keyboard
-|  ├─ 📂code/          * My firmware implementation
+|  ├─ 📂backups/       * Files saved by `download.sh` **Untracked**
-|  └─  micropython/   * Python implementation for microcontrollers
+|  ├─  micropython/   * My fork of the Python implementation for microcontrollers
+|  ├─ 📂py-code/       * Custom firmware implementation from scratch
+|  └─ 📂qmk-code/      * QMK version of the firmware
 ├─ 📂hardware/     - PCB files
 |  └─ 📂libraries/     * References to KiCAD symbols and footprints
-├─ 📂helpers/      - Some scripts for repetitive tasks
-└─ 📂latex/        - Sources used to create the PDF report
+├─ 📂latex/        - Sources used to create the PDF report
-   ├─ 📂images/        * Various visual resources
+|  ├─ 📂images/        * Various visual resources
-   ├─ 📂snippets/      * Relevant pieces of code and configuration
+|  ├─ 📂snippets/      * Relevant pieces of code and configuration
-   ├─ 📂tex/           * Fragments of the complete writing
+|  ├─ 📂tex/           * Fragments of the complete writing
-   ├─  conf.tex       * LaTeX configuration
+|  ├─  conf.tex       * LaTeX configuration
-   ├─  main.tex       * Wrapper file which joins everything together
+|  ├─  main.tex       * Wrapper file which joins everything together
-   └─  references.bib * Bibliography
+|  ├─  references.bib * Bibliography
+|  └─  report.pdf     * Output file
+└─ 📂helpers/      - Some scripts for repetitive tasks
 ```